Paul VI Catholic High School: Early years

-2001–2003 expansion
+2001–2003 Expansion

 On May 9, 2001, Bishop Paul Loverde of the Diocese of Arlington led a group of civic and school officials at the groundbreaking for a $6.5 million student activity center.
 It included a gathering space for the entire student body, three classrooms, a gymnasium, locker rooms, a weight room, a movable stage used for athletic and stage equipment, offices, laundry facilities, and a concession stand.

 The expansion was the result of five years of planning and fundraising by the school to refurbish its grounds.
 After a generous grant from the Diocese of Arlington, school officials were able to make some needed repairs to the old building.
 Before actual construction began on the activity center in the winter of 2001, air conditioning was installed in the current building, and the original locker rooms were torn down.

 The two-story addition was completed for the 2003–04 school year.
 This included the new gymnasium, locker rooms, computer lab, coaches' offices, and a wrestling room.

+Renaming and Relocation

+After the canonization of Pope Paul VI in October 2018, the school was renamed St. Paul VI Catholic High School to further honor its patron and namesake.
+In 2020, the high school relocated to the South Riding area in Loudoun County, amid the COVID-19 pandemic.
+The move had been planned prior to the pandemic.